LewisTowart/tech258_cloud/readme.md

 ![launch_instance.png](Markdown_Images%2Flaunch_instance.png)

+_A virtual machine (VM) is a software emulation of a physical computer that runs an operating system and applications.
+It operates within a virtualized environment created by a hypervisor, which partitions physical hardware resources, such as CPU, memory, and storage, among multiple VMs.
+VMs provide flexibility and efficiency by allowing multiple isolated instances to run on a single physical machine, enabling easier management, resource optimization, and scalability in computing environments._

 ### Step 4.
 Name and Image choice

 Here we are going to name our instance something appropriate such as tech258_lewis_task and then select the image we are looking to use in this example case that will be Ubuntu.
 It's important to know you can search for an image or select your own custom one.

 ![name_image.png](Markdown_Images%2Fname_image.png)

+_Machine images are pre-configured templates used to create virtual machines in cloud computing environments.
+They contain an operating system and necessary software, configurations, and settings, allowing users to deploy instances rapidly without manual installation.
+Machine images streamline provisioning, ensure consistency across deployments, and improve efficiency in cloud computing._

 ### Step 5.
 Instance type and Key pair